CDL-HongwooLee/Hi-GDT/README.md

   -c CHROMSIZE    Path to the .chrom.sizes file.

   -f REFILE       Path to the fragment.bed file which is composed of 'chromosome', 'fragment_start', 'fragment_end', 'fragment_number'.
-                  The resolution of this file should match with that of matrix.pickle files.
+                  The resolution of this file should match with that of matrix.pkl files.
                   Both fixed intervals and restriction fragment intervals can be used.
                   By default, this file is generated by HiGDT.py as {outdir}/{prefix}.{resolution}{BP/FRAG}.bed.

   -p PREFIX       Prefix for naming the output file.
-                  {outdir}/{prefix}.pickle will be generated.
+                  {outdir}/{prefix}.pkl will be generated.

   -r RESOLUTION   Resolution of input matrix.